wosra/wosra/index.md

 - Submission deadline: **March 31**
 - Notification: **April 23**
-- Camera ready: **Ma 10**
+- Camera ready: **May 10**
 - Workshop: **June 2**

 **CALL FOR PAPERS**

 Participants are invited to submit demo papers of **2+n pages** accompanied with videos, or short papers of **4+n pages** (IEEE format) for oral presentation in person at ICRA in London.
 Contributions will be peer-reviewed (single-blind) and published on our website with the permission of authors, who will be invited to submit a journal article to a special issue.
 Details about the special issue will be announced after the workshop.
-Submissions shall focus on previous or ongoing research, use cases of ontologies for robotics, or new projects on ontologies, including but not limited to, the following topics:
+Submissions shall focus on **previous or ongoing** research, **use cases** of ontologies for robotics, or **new projects** on ontologies, including but not limited to, the following topics:

 - Autonomous Robotics
 - Ontology-based development for reasoning in Robotics and Automation